Logiqx/wsw-results/docs/tech/countries.md

-The logic described in this document has been implemented very thoroughly so that it may be re-used for other projects.
+The logic described in this document may appear to be overkill but it has been done this way for the benefit of future projects.